 Beginning in 1986, each year LAGERS actual investment return rate is credited to the Benefit Reserve Fund.
-Investment return over the assumed rate provides the money from which the Board can grant benefit increases after retirement.
+Investment return on BRF assets over an assumed rate of approximately 4.63% (1.0725 / 1.025 - 1) provides the money from which the Board can grant benefit increases after retirement.
 Beginning in 1999, the investment return credit is limited if the funded ratio exceeds 140%.
 Beginning in 2002, the threshold was changed to 125%.
 Beginning in 2014, the investment return credit to the Employers Accumulation Fund is limited if the funded ratio of the benefit reserve fund is below 75%.

-The most recent such benefit increase occurred October 1, 2015 and consisted of an overall increase of 4% or less.
+The most recent such benefit increase occurred October 1, 2017 and consisted of an overall increase of 4% or less.